-Leaders may decide if the program requires any additional program application materials.
-If so, procedures should be outlined on the program's web page.
+Leaders can decide if the program requires a program application.
+If an application is required, procedures should be outlined on the program's web page.
 See Chapter 10 for application suggestions.

 The deadline for the program application should be earlier than the deposit and enrollment deadline.
 Students would need to be notified that they have been accepted by the leader and then given time to submit the participation/cancellation form and deposit.